horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cryptocurrency-basics.md

 By now you are expected to have a solid understanding of basics when it comes to dealing with cryptocurrencies and wallets.

-In this section let's explore various ways of acquiring crypto.
+In this section let's explore various ways of acquiring cryptocurrency.

 - buying with credit card
 - buying on centralized exchange